 Photo submission: It is helpful to include photos of the turtle’s topside (carapace), underside (plastron), sideview, and head.
-Learn about physical traits that rule out western pond turtle in this Woodland Park Zoo - Western Pond Turtle Recovery Project FAQ.
+Learn about physical traits that rule out northwestern pond turtle in this Woodland Park Zoo - Western Pond Turtle Recovery Project FAQ.

-In the 1990s, only two populations of western pond turtle remained in the Columbia River Gorge with estimates of less than 200 individuals.
+In the 1990s, only two populations of northwestern pond turtle (a.k.a., western pond turtle) remained in the Columbia River Gorge with estimates of less than 200 individuals.
 Because of recovery efforts, currently there are six populations with approximately 800 turtles.
 Many issues remain for the recovery of this species.
 Upland habitat must be managed to prevent invasive weeds from overgrowing the nesting areas.
 Predation by non-native American bullfrogs on hatchlings, as well as mammalian predation on nests, prevents natural recruitment of hatchlings at many sites.
 A major concern in recent years is the discovery that a substantial number of turtles have diseased shells.

 Description and Range

-The western pond turtle is a medium-sized turtle; the largest individuals can grow in excess of 2.2 pounds.
+The northwestern pond turtle is a medium-sized turtle; the largest individuals can grow in excess of 2.2 pounds.
 This turtle is dark brown, olive or black above without dark streaking and has a yellowish and brown plastron (underside), sometimes with dark blotches in the centers of the scutes (bony plates comprising the outer shell).
 Turtle size and color varies with geography and age.

-The western pond turtle is one of two turtle species native to Washington; the painted turtle (Chrysemys picta) is more brightly colored with yellow stripes on the head and bright red markings on the underside.
+The northwestern pond turtle is one of two turtle species native to Washington; the painted turtle (Chrysemys picta) is more brightly colored with yellow stripes on the head and bright red markings on the underside.
 Non-native turtle species, often liberated pets, occur in many sites.
 The pond slider (Trachemys scripta) is the most common of these.
-Old sliders can particularly be confused with western pond turtles.
+Old sliders can particularly be confused with northwestern pond turtles.
 Learn more about these species in the Washington Herp Atlas.

 Ecology and life history

-In Washington, western pond turtles occur in open upland habitats that receive extensive sun exposure such as prairies in the Puget Sound region, oak-pine savanna and other more open forest types in the Columbia Gorge, and pasture.
+In Washington, northwestern pond turtles occur in open upland habitats that receive extensive sun exposure such as prairies in the Puget Sound region, oak-pine savanna and other more open forest types in the Columbia Gorge, and pasture.
 The turtles utilize a variety of flowing and still water habitats in other parts of their range, but in Washington they are only known to inhabit ponds and lakes.
 These turtles spend a great deal of time basking on logs at the surface of ponds.

 This species is primarily aquatic, but strays from water to lay eggs, to disperse to new water bodies, to overwinter and to aestivate during periods of drought.
-They nest in grasslands and open woodlandd around ponds.
+They nest in grasslands and open woodland around ponds.

-Western pond turtles are omnivorous, eating aquatic animals, including insects and amphibians, as well as aquatic plants.
+Northwestern pond turtles are omnivorous, eating aquatic animals, including insects and amphibians, as well as aquatic plants.